mbaumer/us_hep_funding/docs/_states/PA.md

 # PA -- Sen. Robert P. Casey, Jr. (D) and  Sen. Patrick J. Toomey (R)
 ## Committees
-Robert P. Casey, Jr. is not on any of our key committees
+Robert P. Casey, Jr. is not on any of our key committees.

-Patrick J. Toomey is not on any of our key committees
+Patrick J. Toomey is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this state has received: